Cuates/centosinstall/systemshare/samba/ReadMe.md

     * To survive system relabel
       * `sudo semanage fcontext -a -t samba_share_t '/path/to/secured/folder(/.*)?'`
       * `sudo restorecon -R -v /path/to/secured/folder` **NOTE: Do not do chcon above, issue when this is executed on other local computers, does not give what we want**
+      * Display the SELinux context for particular file and or directory
+        * `ls -lZ`
 * Make Backup of Existing Conf File
   * `sudo cp -pf /etc/samba/smb.conf /etc/samba/smb.conf.bak`
 * Edit and Save /etc/samba/smb.conf **NOTE: Place the following at the end of the file**